michaelrodas/jumbo-achievement/README.md

 5. To run the app, open class _StoresLocatorApplication_, right click on it and select Run...
 	Or create a Maven run configuration putting the command `clean spring-boot:run` on it
 6. Test the App on [localhost](http://localhost:8080)
-7. Code test coverage report generates in the path: `target/site/jacoco/index.html`
+7. Code test coverage report generates in the path `target/site/jacoco/index.html` with command: `mvn jacoco:report`
 8. Api Documentation on [Swagger UI](http://localhost:8080/swagger-ui.html)

 ### Code/Project Structure: